Grow Your Program

 - Improve public speaking

 The most powerful place to include keywords is in your title.
 Let’s say you have a course that helps behavioral health professionals get certified.
-Your title should probably be something like Behavioral Health Professional Certification Training or Certification Training for Behavioral Health Professionals.
-It should not be: Looking for meaningful work?
-Try Behavioral Health.
+Your title should probably include phrases like Behavioral Health Professional Certification Training or Certification Training for Behavioral Health Professionals.

-This is a part of SEO that many people miss.
+This is an easy SEO trick that many people miss.
 Every page in your course guide has a unique web address.
-It probably looks something like this:
+It probably looks something like this: https://coursestorm.yourprogram.org/course/name-of-course/

-The part we’re interested in for SEO purposes is the last text after the backslash.
+The part we’re interested in for SEO purposes is the text between the last two backslashes.
 This is known as the slug, and it’s a unique identifier for your page.
 You want to make sure that the slug includes the keywords for your course.
-So, if you have a course on How to Draw Animals your slug should be something like /how-to-draw-animals.
+So, if you have a course on How to Draw Animals your slug should be something like /how-to-draw-animals/.

 Here’s what to avoid when choosing a slug:

-- Keep it short. /how-to-draw-cats-dogs-chickens-pigs-with-artist-sarah-smith is too much
+- Keep it short. /how-to-draw-cats-dogs-chickens-pigs-with-artist-sarah-smith/ is too much and misses the keyphrase

 Most website content management software includes an option to customize your slug.
-Exercise that option.
+Take the extra moment to do this and you’ll instantly improve SEO.

 Google doesn’t just look at individual pages.
 It also considers how those pages fit together.
 This is another case where improving SEO also improves the user experience.
 When you organize your course content in logical ways, both Google and your potential learners can easily find what they’re looking for.